Industry Specification Group (ISG) Securing Artificial Intelligence (SAI) Activity Report 2022

 ISG SAI aims to develop technical standards and reports that act as a baseline in ensuring that AI systems are secure.
 Stakeholders impacted by the activity of the group include end users, manufacturers, operators and governments.

-During the year development meanwhile continued on a number of further Group Reports.
-These variously address: an AI threat ontology; security testing of AI; collaborative AI; automated manipulation of multimedia identity representations, explicability and transparency of AI processing; privacy aspects of AI/ML systems; and an AI computing platform security framework; and framework to be used for the creation of multi-partner Proofs of Concepts (PoCs).
+Development meanwhile continued on eight further Group Reports.
+These variously address traceability of AI model; security testing of AI; collaborative AI; automated manipulation of multimedia identity representations, explicability and transparency of AI processing, privacy aspects of AI/ML systems; an AI computing platform security framework; and framework to be used for the creation of multi-partner Proofs of Concepts (PoCs).

-Looking forward to 2022, ISG SAI expects to work closely with TC CYBER and OCG AI to consider how its own activities can contribute to the development of future EU Harmonised Standards under the EU AI Act.
+During the year ISG SAI continued to work closely with TC CYBER and OCG AI to consider how its own activities can contribute to the development of future EU Harmonised Standards under the EU AI Act.

-See the list of all current ISG SAI Work Items here.
+See the full list of ISG SAI Work Items currently in development here.